Throwing Vines at the Wall: Structure Learning via Random Search: Implementation Details

 \paragraph{Benchmarks and R Interfacing} The classes \texttt{KrausVineRegressor} and \texttt{KrausVineDensity} are wrappers for the R packages \texttt{vinereg} and \texttt{kdevine}, respectively, through \texttt{rpy2}.
 A small mixin, \texttt{RInterface}, ensures silent R output, proper conversion of \texttt{pandas} categoricals to R factors, and robust conversion between \texttt{numpy}/\texttt{pandas} and R objects.
 The two classes are also derived from \texttt{VineRegressor} and \texttt{VineDensity}, respectively, to ensure compatibility with the \texttt{scikit-learn} API and the rest of the codebase.

-\paragraph{Utilities and Datasets} The file \texttt{utils.py} offers: (i) \texttt{expand\_factors} for categorical handling; (ii) \texttt{crps\_from\_quantiles} implementing Simpson--rule CRPS from predictive quantiles.
-As for the file \texttt{data.py}, it contains lightweight loaders for the UCI/OpenML datasets used in the paper and applies standardization where appropriate; when categorical variables are present (e.g., Bike Sharing), ordered categoricals are preserved for compatibility with \texttt{VineRegressor}.
+\paragraph{Experiments} The file \texttt{utils.py} offers: (i) \texttt{expand\_factors} for categorical handling; (ii) \texttt{crps\_from\_quantiles} implementing Simpson--rule CRPS from predictive quantiles.
+As for the file \texttt{real\_data.py}, it contains lightweight loaders for the UCI/OpenML datasets used in the paper and applies standardization where appropriate; when categorical variables are present (e.g., Bike Sharing), ordered categoricals are preserved for compatibility with \texttt{VineRegressor}.
+The rest of the module contains a CLI interface to run experiments, which is used in the provided Jupyter notebooks to reproduce results.

-\section{ADDITIONAL EXPERIMENTS}
+\section{Additional Experiments}